 If you love quick and easy meal options, check out these blog favorites:

-Forgotten Chicken– a super easy dinner recipe!
+- Forgotten Chicken– a super easy chicken rice recipe!
 Chicken breasts, rice, cream of chicken soup, cream of mushroom soup, and Lipton onion soup mix.
 Easy to prepare and perfect for those busy nights!

 Equipment